Who We Are

 Gretchen Fauske - Associate Director

-Margo works on business plans, feasibility studies, and comprehensive economic development strategy plans, which assist with the development of communities across Alaska.
-She is also building financial models and evaluation frameworks for other projects led by CED.
-Prior to joining CED in early 2016, Margo worked in the education sector for numerous school districts and universities in both California and Alaska, and served as a VISTA volunteer with UCLA BruinCorps.
-These experiences have provided her with expertise in program evaluation, development of outcome based metrics, education and energy policy, regression analysis, and policy analysis.
+Margo leads facilitation, strategic planning, and client services for CED.
+Previously, she served as CED's Lead Analyst and worked in the education sector for numerous school districts and universities in California and Alaska, as well as served as a VISTA volunteer with UCLA BruinCorps.
+These experiences provided Margo with expertise in stakeholder engagement, consensus building, action-oriented strategy, public speaking, grant management, outcome based metrics, and policy analysis.
 Margo holds a Master of Public Policy from Mills College and a Bachelor of Arts in Political Science and Government from the University of Alaska Fairbanks.
+She is currently on the board of thread and is the executive director of the Miss Alaska Scholarship Foundation.

-We’re home to programs like Global Entrepreneur in Residence and Americorp VISTA that provide subject matter experts or capacity builders for a discrete amount of time.
+We’re home to residency programs and Americorp VISTA that provide subject matter experts or capacity builders for a discrete amount of time.

 Randy Moore - Professional in Residence